 Don't want to deal with the hassle of enrolling in 5% cash back categories each quarter?
-The Chase Freedom Unlimited has a $150 signup bonus and earns an unlimited 1.5% cash back on all purchases.
+The Chase Freedom Unlimited earns 3% cash back in your first year on up to $20,000 in purchases.

 Chase Freedom Unlimited

 Welcome bonus: Earn 3% on all purchases in your first cardmember year on up to $20,000 in spend.
 After that, earn 1.5% on all purchases.

 Review: Is the Chase Freedom Unlimited Worth It?